codingdave/WDMC-Ex2/README.md

 * Boot the kernel via TFTP

 The procedure is articulated in these steps:
-1. Get access to the serial log on your device (note: this will break the warranty, noting that the the Ex2 is officially no more supported by WD.
+1. Serial Console: Get access to the serial log on your device (note: this will break the warranty, noting that the the Ex2 is officially no more supported by WD.
 It can also easily brick your device if you are not careful.)
-2. Build the kernel.
-The repository contains the file ready-to-go with Linux 5.18.5 built for the WD MyCloud Ex2.
-If you have a different hardware you need to build the kernel for yourself (e.g. for Wd MyCloud Ex2 Ultra).
+2. Kernel: This repository contains the Linux stable (v5.18.5) built for the WD MyCloud Ex2 ready-to-go.
+If you have a different hardware you need to build it yourself (e.g. for Wd MyCloud Ex2 Ultra).
-4. Install the Linux kernel (uImage)
-5. Optionally build/change the initrd/rootfs (uRamdisk)
+3. Ramdisk: build/change the initrd/rootfs (uRamdisk) if needed
-6. Modify U-Boot to load the kernel and ramdisk
+4. U-Boot: Test and install the kernel (and optionally the Ramdisk) into U-Boot
-7. Install debian (The operating system)
+5. Install debian (The operating system)
-8. Install userspace tools (applications on your NAS)
+6. Install userspace tools (applications on your NAS)

 ## Support
 + USB or SATA drive